 Action Log: MxMC can log any action, such as starting playback or export actions, activating the sound, etc. This means that you can log all user actions and thus deliver the entire chain of events for legal purposes.
-Activate the Action Log checkbox and specify the interval at which the action log is to be archived and a new log created.
 After enabling this feature, you must restart the application for the activation to take effect.

-The action log can be accessed from the menu via Window > Action Log.
+The action log can be accessed from the menu File > Action Log.